Salpointe Catholic High School: STEM program

 In 2015, Salpointe opened their Cracchiolo Family Science, Technology, Engineering, and Mathematics (STEM) Center.
 The 8,000 square-foot building was part of a $12 million capital campaign that also funded a new athletics complex and student center.
 The STEM center focuses on engineering, robotics and biotechnology and includes a 3D printer, a biomedical lab, classrooms and outdoor work spaces.
 Salpointe's STEM program is one of the first integrated STEM high school curricula in Southern Arizona.

 As of 2016, the courses offered in the STEM program include Engineering 102, Engineering Fundamentals, Intermediate Robotics, Mechanical Engineering and Design, Advanced Robotics, Biotechnology, and Environmental Engineering.

 Drama and theater

 In addition to widely notable athletics, Salpointe's drama department is recognized by the Arizona State Thespian Board, and has been invited to perform school productions on the "main stage" at the Arizona State Thespian festival.
 In 2012, Salpointe was the first-ever Southern Arizona school to receive state selection of a one-act performance to be performed at a national level.

-In 2013, Salpointe's drama students, with their production Cash on Delivery, were invited to perform in front of thousands of their peers at the State Thespian Festival, under the direction of Dana Milne, the school's Director of Fine Arts.
+In 2013, Salpointe's drama students, with their production Cash on Delivery, were invited to perform in front of thousands of their peers at the Arizona Thespian Festival, under the direction of Dana Milne, the school's Director of Fine Arts.
+In 2024, Salpointe was chosen to perform their rendition of the musical Hadestown: Teen Edition at the festival, under the direction of Ericka Quintero, the school's Theater & Theater Tech teacher.

+In 2022, Salpointe student Chloe Harris competed in the 2022 Jimmy Awards for her role as Sister Mary in Salpointe's production of Disaster!
+The following year, Salpointe student Samia Posadas competed at the Jimmy Awards for her role as Elle Woods in the school's production of Legally Blonde: The Musical.
+She was then chosen as one of eight finalists out of 96 total nominees, and gave a solo performance of the song "Stupid With Love" from the musical Mean Girls.
+The following year Posadas competed again for her role as Cinderella in Salpointe's production of Into The Woods, and was selected as a finalist for the second year in a row.
+She gave a solo performance of the song "I'd Give My Life For You" from Miss Saigon.